 Skip to navigation Skip to content

-Blue-green algae, or “cyanobacteria,” are a natural part of the aquatic environment.
-They’re often found in small or moderate amounts in Illinois lakes.
-But they can grow and reproduce quickly in warm, fresh water if nutrients such as nitrogen and phosphorous (both common in fertilizers) make their way into the water and if sunny, still conditions follow.
-This rapid growth is referred to as a bloom, and blooms can become harmful when the algae produce toxins, such as microcystins.
+Blue-green algae, or cyanobacteria, are a natural part of aquatic ecosystems and are often found in small or moderate amounts in Illinois lakes.
+They can grow rapidly when warm temperatures, sunlight, and excess nutrients — such as nitrogen and phosphorus, which are common in fertilizers — are present in the water.
+This rapid growth is called a "bloom," and some blooms can become harmful if the algae produce toxins such as microcystins.

-Harmful blue-green algal blooms are a common natural phenomenon that can form in any body of water.
-In Illinois, harmful blooms typically occur between June and September and can look like thick layers of blue, green, or brown scum or paint on the surface of the water.
-They may also smell, especially in warmer weather.
+Harmful blue-green algal blooms are a common natural phenomenon that can occur in any body of water.
+In Illinois, they typically appear between June and September and may look like thick layers of blue, green, or brown scum or paint on the water’s surface.
+They may also produce a strong odor, especially in warmer weather.

-Harmful blue-green algal blooms can last for extended periods of time depending on a variety of conditions, including light penetration, water temperature and flow, changes in pH, and the presence of nitrogen, phosphorus, and trace metals.
+Harmful blooms can persist for extended periods depending on factors such as light penetration, water temperature and flow, pH levels, and the presence of nutrients and trace metals.

 Protect Yourself and Your Pets